 Now that you have a better idea of the meaning of replacement cost insurance when it comes to renters or homeowners coverage, it is time to point out the biggest difference between actual cash value coverage and replacement cost insurance.

 Replacement cost value coverage allows you reimbursement for the new version of items to replace older ones.
-Actual cash value coverage costs less than replacement cost value insurance but pays for the goods you lost at a lower, depreciated price.
+Actual cash value coverage may cost less than replacement cost value insurance but pays for your items at a depreciated price.

-In an actual cash value policy, if your 5-year-old granite countertops need replacement, your insurance company will depreciate the countertops accordingly, and you will be reimbursed a lower value than what you originally paid for them.
-With a replacement cost value policy, you will be able to purchase comparable granite countertops at the current price, up to your coverage limits.
+In an actual cash value policy, if your 5-year-old couch needs replacement, your insurance company will depreciate the couch accordingly.
+With a replacement cost value policy, you will be able to purchase a comparable couch at the current price.

 Actual cash value vs. market value

 Actual cash value and market value are not the same, especially when it comes to home insurance.
-Market value is the amount an appraiser deems a home or property is worth or the amount that someone is willing to pay for that home or property.
+Market value is the amount an appraiser deems a home or property is worth or the amount that someone is willing to pay for that home or property, including the land.
 It is based on what the current market is willing to pay.
-Homeowners insurance companies do not use market value for homes or belongings but instead use the actual cash value as a common standard for reimbursing the insured for belongings lost or damaged under a covered peril.
-Replacement cost is fairly standard in home insurance policies for rebuilding structures damaged by a covered peril.
+Homeowners insurance companies do not use market value when calculating costs for dwelling or personal belonging coverage.
+With actual cash value coverage, depreciation is subtracted from the repairs and replacement costs.
+Because of this, your claim payout will typically be significantly less with actual cash value coverage than if your policy included replacement cost coverage.